 Medical Costs: Medical costs next to payroll, are our biggest expense.
-We take care of any animal that comes to us with a treatable condition and all of our animals are spayed or neutered before they are adopted.
-Here are a few examples from this year:
+We take care of any animal that comes to us with a treatable condition and all of our animals are spayed/neutered and microchipped before they are adopted.
+Here are a few examples of the extra care provided:

-- Kitten Explosion: Seventy-five feline spay/neuters in July and August with with many more yet to go.
+Kitten Explosion: Seventy-five feline spay/neuters in just two months with many more yet to go.

 During this time, our shelter staff and volunteers continue to care for the cats and dogs.
 Our volunteer dog walkers and cat cuddlers are providing exercise and socialization every day.